Frequently asked questions answered

 A younger version of me –

-Self employed and trading as Active 4 Seasons – Ollie Jay is a mature and highly experienced coach and guide.
-The most experienced coach locally and has been leading adventures here since 2000 and elsewhere since 1991.
-A qualified teacher of Outdoor Education (PGCE from Bangor, North Wales) with a BSc in Exercise and Health; a National Governing body qualified instructor for sea and inland kayaking (level 4 coach), open canoeing (level 3 coach), climbing & abseiling (SPA holder), mountain biking and skiing.
-With over 25 years experience of coaching and instructing a wide range of activities and clientele.
+Ollie Jay is a mature and highly experienced coach and guide.
+I am self employed and trade as Active 4 Seasons.
+I am the most experienced and highly qualified coach locally and have been leading adventures here since 1999 and elsewhere since 1991.
+A qualified teacher of Outdoor Education (PGCE from Bangor, North Wales) with a BSc in Exercise and Health; a National Governing body qualified (BCU) instructor for sea and inland kayaking (level 4 coach) and pen canoeing (level 3 coach).
+Over 25 years experience of coaching and instructing a wide range of activities and clientele.
 I have personally paddled all over the World including Chile, North America, Alaska, Mainland Europe and Africa.
-I have lived and worked in North Northumberland since ’99 a very special part of the World which I hope is looked after for everyone to enjoy in years to come.
-I regularly visit the Scottish Borders and West coast
+I have lived and worked in North Northumberland since 1999.
+It is a very special part of the World which I aim to look after for everyone to enjoy in years to come.
+I regularly visit the Scottish Borders and West coast of Scotland.

-We very occasionally employ experienced freelance instructors when we have more than one activity booked in but all of the people we employ are well known to us and follow the Active 4 Seasons policies and procedures ensuring your safety at all times.
+I very occasionally employ experienced freelance instructors when I have more than one activity booked in but all of the people I employ are well known to me and follow the Active 4 Seasons policies and procedures ensuring your safety at all times.

 Why chose Active 4 Seasons

-There are plenty of other companies offering adventure activities so why would you chose to come out with us?
-Basically we have the most experience and the widest range of adventures that we match to your aims and objectives.
-We only run ‘Made to Measure Adventures’ so you don’t end up in a large group of other families and you get just what you want.
+There are plenty of other companies offering adventure activities so why would you chose to come out with me?
+Basically I have the most experience and the widest range of specialist paddling machines that I match to your aims and objectives.
+I only run ‘Made to Measure Adventures’ so you don’t end up in a large group of other families and you get just what you want.
 Bags of experience and loads of local knowledge with lots of options to suit you.
 Some of my clients have been coming out with me for 13 years doing a different adventure each time!

 The North Northumberland and Scottish Borders area is the ideal venue for the first time explorer, as well as the more experienced outdoor enthusiast.
 Families, couples, individuals and small groups are welcome.
 Larger groups will be split into groups of this size in various locations so as not to provide too big an impact on one site.

-It is our policy not to take out large groups as it is felt we should protect the environment and earn a welcome from people who live and work in the area.
+It is my policy not to take out large groups as I want to reduce any impact on the local environment and earn a welcome from people who live and work in the area.
 It is important that our grandchildren can enjoy it as we do.

-A high quality coaching, guiding and expedition service to individuals, small groups of adults and families as well as corporate groups.
+A high quality coaching, guiding and expedition service.
 Having worked full time in North Northumberland since the summer of 1999 I have amassed a huge amount of experience in this area and developed many relationships with the Land owners and Businesses and people who work in the area and pride myself in my knowledge of the Outdoor Environment and its importance – something I like to pass on to my clients.

 Open Canoeing or Kayaking on the river you will get:

 A seat in a kayak or canoe, a paddle, a personal floatation device (B/A), a basic cagoule and a spray deck and helmet if kayaking.
-We have wetsuit long-johns that can be used for wet training in kayaks if required.
+I have a wide range of wetsuits including long-johns that are more suited for kayaking.
+Full wetsuits can be used for wet training in kayaks if required.

 Outdoor Activities, especially water-based ones can be wet – no surprise there – so what sort of clothing should I wear?